espressomd/espresso/doc/sphinx/introduction.rst

 :class:`~espressomd.interactions.NonBondedInteraction`, e.g.
 :class:`~espressomd.interactions.LennardJonesInteraction`.
 Instances of these classes for a given pair of particle types are accessed via the non_bonded_inter attribute of the System class.
-This sets up a Lennard Jones interaction between all particles of type 0 with the given parameters: ::
+This sets up a Lennard-Jones interaction between all particles of type 0 with the given parameters: ::

     system.non_bonded_inter[0, 0].lennard_jones.set_params(